ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     The [OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/id/draft-ietf-oauth-security-topics-12.html#implicit-grant) puts limits on use of the Implicit grant and recommends the Authorization Code grant as the more secure and more functional option.

     An OAuth 2.0 native client needs to be able to serve the redirection URI.
-If an app is using a [private-use (custom) URI scheme redirection URI](https://tools.ietf.org/html/rfc8252#section-7.1), the same scheme could be registered by another app on the same device.
+If an app is using a [private-use (custom) URI scheme redirection](https://tools.ietf.org/html/rfc8252#section-7.1), the same scheme could be registered by another app on the same device.
 If the private-use scheme is handled on the system level, the authorization response can be intercepted by the other, potentially malicious, app.
 The authorization code grant allows for mitigating interception attacks with the [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) technique, which is not applicable in its current implementation to the Implicit grant.

     > If one of the authentication classes (`ASWebAuthenticationSession` or `SFAuthenticationSession`) is initialized with the [callbackURLScheme](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession/2990952-init) argument populated with a private-use URI Scheme, the redirection URI can be delivered directly to the app.